ramani-maps/ramani-maps/README.md

 ```

 ## Contributions

-Contriubtions are of course very welcome and we are happy to assist getting pull requests reviewed and merged.
+Contributions are of course very welcome and we are happy to assist
+getting pull requests reviewed and merged.
-Please note that the library currently only exposes a small subset of the underlying map functionality and so there are plently of features that can still be added.
+Please note that the library currently only exposes a small subset
+of the underlying map functionality and so there are plenty of features
+that can still be added.